JasperHG90/MOOCs/README.md

 	- [/Vagrant_box_MOOCs](https://github.com/JasperHG90/MOOCs/tree/master/workflow/Vagrant_box_MOOCs)
 	- [/generic_helper_functions](https://github.com/JasperHG90/MOOCs/tree/master/workflow/generic_helper_functions)

-## Contact & Feedback
+## Contact, Feedback & Collaboration

-If you have questions, comments, or other requests, please contact me at: j.h.ginn[at]cdh.leidenuniv.nl
+If you have questions, comments, or if you would like to collaborate, please contact me at: j.h.ginn[at]cdh.leidenuniv.nl